Science Education Alliance

 SEA advances science education on a national scale by supporting faculty members in implementing course-based research experiences at their institutions.
 This practice establishes cohorts of students, educators, and institutions that are connected and have the ability to collaborate nationally.

-SEA currently is offering colleges and universities the opportunity to participate in the Phage Hunters Advancing Genomic and Evolutionary Science (SEA-PHAGES) program, which is a national research-based laboratory course aimed at early-career science students.
+SEA currently is offering colleges and universities the opportunity to participate in the Phage Hunters Advancing Genomic and Evolutionary Science (SEA-PHAGES) project, which is a national research-based laboratory course aimed at early-career science students.
 Students from participating colleges and universities isolate and characterize bacteriophages from local environments, annotate the phage genomes, and submit the annotated sequences to the National Center for Biotechnology Information GenBank database.
 As a capstone experience, student and faculty representatives from participating schools attend the SEA Symposium, a scientific meeting at which students and their peers share and discuss their discoveries.
 In the 2017-2018 academic year, more than 5,500 primarily first-year students from 118 different colleges and universities took part.
-The SEA-PHAGES program has generated approximately 100 publications to date.
+The SEA-PHAGES project has generated approximately 100 publications to date.

 Students acquire early, meaningful research experiences that make them feel a part of the scientific community.
 They are more productive, competitive, and prepared for advanced research opportunities and graduate school later in their undergraduate careers.